 Thank you for your interest in applying to the Michigan State University School of Staff and Command.

-Please download the document below to begin your application process:
+Please click the link below to begin your application process:

 Important Application Info